 How long does it take for my thesis/dissertation to be bound?

-The normal bindery cycle is at the end of every month.
+The normal bindery cycle is once per month.
 The time needed to bind your copies depends on the time of their receipt at the library.
-If your thesis/dissertation copies are dropped off a few days prior to pick-up, your copies will be in process for a little over two weeks.
-If you drop them off just after a pickup, they will be in process nearly four weeks.
+If your thesis/dissertation copies are dropped off a few days prior to pick-up, your copies will be in process for a little over four weeks.
+If you drop them off just after a pickup, they will be in process nearly eight weeks.
 Please contact the Thesis Binding Staff for specific dates to drop off or pick up copies if you plan to leave the area AND want to receive your bound copies before you depart.